CommandAPI/docs-archive/README.md

-# docs
+# docs-archive

-This repository houses the documentation for the CommandAPI.
+This repository houses the legacy mdbook documentation for the CommandAPI.

-It is currently a WIP and the existing documentation is coming from the [CommandAPI](https://github.com/CommandAPI/CommandAPI) repository.
+It has now been archived.
+For up-to-date documentation, please visit https://github.com/CommandAPI/docs